googleapis/google-cloud-cpp/google/cloud/domains/README.md

 # Cloud Domains API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Cloud Domains API][cloud-service-docs], a service to Enables management and configuration of domain names.
+This directory contains an idiomatic C++ client library for the [Cloud Domains API][cloud-service-docs], a service to enable management and configuration of domain names.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).